roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 - *TASK: Hire any materials needed for the arena (Scaff / Truss)*
 - *TASK: Book Tables and Chairs from SUSU*
 - *TASK: Book tech from SUSU*
-- *TASK: Obtain screens for the arena.*
+- *TASK: Obtain screens for the arena*
 - *TASK: Plan arena lighting*
 - *TASK: Print arena markers (if using vision)*
 - *TASK: Print signage for Cube*